スペシャルティコーヒーとは about specialty coffee

 Cup Evaluation Items

-SCAJ, COE cup evaluation of 88 points or more (top quality cups in the top 10 or higher of the COE lot)
+SCAJ, COE method cup evaluation of 88 points or more (Top quality cup, equivalent to Top 10 or higher of COE lots.
+At THE WORD COFFEE, this includes TOP LOT, COMPETITION, and 88+ COE lines)

-SCAJ, COE cup evaluation of 80 points or more
+SCAJ, COE method cup evaluation of 80 points or more

 Back to blog